CVIR/SITAR/README.md

 ## SITAR: Semi-Supervised Image Transformer for Action Recognition

-This repo contains implementation of SITAR.
+This repo contains implementation of our work SITAR for semi-supervised action recognition in videos.

 Owais Iqbal, Omprakash Chakraborty, Aftab Hussain, Rameswar Panda, and Abir Das